-Engineering practice To make the students familiar with National Building Code of India and other relevant codes forthefunctional design of residential and industrial buildings To provide a broad exposure to the students about the city planning and tender process
+- To provide a broad exposure to the students about the concepts of Planning necessary in Civil Engineering practice - To make the students familiar with National Building Code of India and other relevant codes for the functional design of residential and industrial buildings

-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2 Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO3 Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO5 Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
-PSO1 Graduates will be able to demonstrate technical skills with inter-disciplinary approach for executing infrastructural projects ensuring safety, cost-effectiveness and sustainability.
+- a.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - e.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

-PSO2 Graduates will be able to implement various software tools and smart technologies to solve a wide range of Civil Engineering problems with innovative research attributes.

 - 1. Identify the requirement of geometrical design as per NBC and learning the importance of projects - 2.
 To provide the basic knowledge on planning approval procedures and their limitations - 3.
 Recall the general guidelines for various buildings as per NBC - 4.
 To impart the knowledge on Master planning of a city and their elements - 5.
-To make the students understand the Tender process, working and procedure in India
+To make the students understand the Tender process, Working and procedure in India

-CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

-1 3 1 1 1 1
+1 3 1 1 1

-2 1 2 3 1 2
+2 1 2 3 1

-3 1 2 3 1 1
+3 1 2 3 1

 4 1 2 1 1

-5 1 2 1 3 1 2
+5 1 2 1 3